The biggest tourist traps to avoid in NYC, according to NYers

-NEW YORK (PIX11) — It’s summer, and you’re thinking a vacation to New York City is in your cards.
+NEW YORK (WPIX) – It’s summer, and you’re thinking a vacation to New York City is in your cards.

 In a city with seemingly endless possibilities, it can be hard to decide what’s worth including on your bucket list and what you can skip.
-Most importantly, you’ll want to avoid tourist traps.
+Most importantly, you’ll want to avoid tourist traps – or at least know what locals think of them before going.

-A tourist trap is a place that exploits visitors, typically draws large crowds, and sometimes charges high prices compared to the quality of the service or experience.
+A tourist trap is a place that people often claim exploits visitors, typically draws large crowds, and sometimes charges high prices compared to the quality of the service or experience.

 Times Square